NuGet/NuGetDocs/NuGet.Docs/Consume/Overview.md

 ## NuGet User Interface in Visual Studio

-NuGet runs in all versions and SKUs of Visual Studio 2010, Visual Studio 2012 and Visual Studio 2013.
+NuGet runs in all versions and SKUs of Visual Studio starting with Visual Studio 2010.
-For Visual Studio 2012 and Visual Studio 2013, NuGet is shipped in-the-box.
+For Visual Studio 2012 and later, NuGet is shipped in-the-box.
 For Visual Studio 2010, NuGet can be downloaded from the [Visual Studio Extension Gallery] (http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c).

 You can find, install, remove, and update packages by using the [**Manage NuGet Packages**] (/Consume/Package-Manager-Dialog) dialog box